hellohaptik/docs_haptik/docs/bot-analytics/core-concepts.md

 ---

 ## Introduction
-As we learnt recently, the analytics tool provides you with different metrics to measure your bot's performance.
+As we learnt recently, the Intelligent Analytics tool provides you with different metrics to measure your bot's performance.
 But before going into these metrics, it is important to understand a few core concepts.

 ## Messages
 Messages are basically what the user and the bot use to communicate with each other.
 The user tells the bot what they want through a message and the bot responds to the user through a message again.